Open dynamics of entanglement in mesoscopic bosonic systems: Mandel-Q parameter and two mode entanglement

 where $N_q(\omega)$ is the average number of photons in mode $q$.
 For this state, one gets:

-Note that for the thermal state, the Mandel Q parameter has the same value $Q_i=N_i(\omega)$ that exceeds the Poissonian case.
-One can observe the high resemblance between the values of $\mathcal{Q}_{ij}$ and $\mathcal{Q}_{ii}$ suggesting a deeper connection between these two.
+Note that for the thermal state, the Mandel Q parameter has the same value $Q_j=N_j(\omega)$ that exceeds corresponding value in the Poissonian case.
+One can observe the high resemblance between the values of $\mathcal{Q}_{ij}$ and $\mathcal{Q}_{ii}$, suggesting a deeper connection between these two.